QaziMohdSaad/Car-Details-Dashboard---Power-BI/README.md

 Integrated slicers and filters for deeper data exploration.

 # Files Included:
-Python scripts for data cleaning and analysis.
+Dataset for Python cleaning and analysis.
 Power BI file (.pbix) containing the final dashboard.
 Documentation on how to reproduce the analysis and set up the Power BI dashboard.

 # How to Use:
-Clone the repository to your local machine.
+Download the dataset on your machine.
 Run the Python scripts to preprocess and analyze the data.
 Open the Power BI file to explore the interactive dashboard.